top of page

 Ashley Dodge

 Ashley Cornelius is the 6th Pikes Peak Region Poet Laureate.
 Her poetry focuses on empowerment, self-care, body positivity, intersectionality, and systemic oppression.
 Ashley is sought after across the nation for speaking engagements and workshop facilitation.
-She is recognized for her work around domestic violence and sexual assault, self-love and body positivity, self-care, mental health, and racial equity workshops.

 bottom of page